-Report-Builder: Peer Benchmarks
+Report-Builder: Peer Rates

 The report enables quick side-by-side comparison of contracted rates amongst peers and automatic updating month-over-month to see how providers' contracts evolve (e.g., new networks they appear in, rate adjustments on existing contracts, etc.).

-When you enter Signal, you will see 3 modes for exploring price transparency data:
+When you enter Signal, you will see 5 modes for exploring price transparency data:

-Building, exporting, and exploring peer benchmark reports
+Building, exporting, and exploring peer rate reports

-• Before using this report, we first recommend reading our provider search guide to understand concepts like a provider's EIN, Type-2 NPI and our provider groups article to make full use of peer benchmarks' functionality
+• Before using this report, we first recommend reading our provider search guide to understand concepts like a provider's EIN, Type-2 NPI and our provider groups article to make full use of peer rates' functionality

 Once you have access to the right EINs, NPIs, you can generate a report simply by selecting which EINs / providers or groups you would like to see rates for and then clicking "Generate Report":